Medical expert of the article

 What causes gas gangrene?

-Gas gangrene is caused by 4 types of spore-forming anaerobic clostridia: Clostridium perfringens, Clostridium oedematiens, Clostridium septicum, Clostridium histolyticum, sometimes Clostridium novyi.
+Gas gangrene is caused by 4 species of spore-forming anaerobic clostridia: Clostridium perfringens, Clostridium oedematiens, Clostridium septicum, Clostridium histolyticum, and sometimes Clostridium novyi.

 How does gas gangrene develop?

-Clostridium is widely distributed in the external environment, mainly in the soil, where they exist in the form of spores, penetrate the human body through damage to the skin - abrasions, scratches.
+Clostridia are widespread in the external environment, mainly in the soil, where they exist in the form of spores and enter the human body through damage to the skin - abrasions, scratches.

-- An important factor contributing to the development of anaerobic infection is the disturbance of oxygenation.
+- An important factor contributing to the development of anaerobic infection is impaired oxygenation.

-- Usually, the situation occurs with deep canals, poor communication of the cavity with the external environment, injury of the main vessel and prolonged application of the hemostatic tourniquet to the limb, as well as in patients with chronic arterial insufficiency.
+- Typically, the situation arises with deep channels, poor communication of the cavity with the external environment, injury to the main vessel and prolonged application of a tourniquet to the limb, as well as in patients with chronic arterial insufficiency.

-- A favorable background is the presence of a large mass of crushed and bruised tissues and factors that reduce the overall resistance of the body.
+- A favorable background is the presence of a large mass of crushed and bruised tissue and factors that reduce the overall resistance of the body.

-- Under anaerobic conditions, microorganisms begin to multiply rapidly, form toxins that have a damaging effect on surrounding tissues and promote the rapid spread of necrosis.
+- Under anaerobic conditions, microorganisms begin to multiply rapidly, forming toxins that have a damaging effect on surrounding tissues and contribute to the rapid spread of necrosis.

-- Clostridia isolates complex, consisting of several fractions, the colloidal structure of exotoxins, which have a pronounced systemic and local action, the most active fractions include:
+- Clostridia secrete complex exotoxins consisting of several fractions, colloidal structure, which have a pronounced systemic and local effect; the most active fractions include:

 - lecithinase C (pronounced necrotizing and hemolytic action),